HermanG05/TMMC-Challenge/README.md

 # TMMC-Design-Challenge

+# This repositiory contains our team's code for the Toyota Motor Manufacturing Company (TMMC) Innovation Challenge.

 # Purpose
 The goal of this deisgn challenge was to develop and train a machine learning model that would detect black-sealing stickers on toyota car parts.
 The model would have to pass various tests, including those on different coloured surfaces.